EWaterman/EWaterman.github.io/_posts/Ch4/0004-05-01-page-composition.md

     ![](/images/guide/dynamic.JPG)
     *[Drama Kingdom](https://tapas.io/series/DramaKingdom) - [Nick Talbert](https://www.instagram.com/ninjablahblah/)*

-    Changing up what kinds of panels you use allows for some moments to last longer than others and forces the reader to play a more active role in in story, as their eye is constantly searching for where to look next on the page.
+    Changing up what kinds of panels you use allows for some moments to last longer than others and forces the reader to play a more active role in the story, as their eye is constantly searching for where to look next on the page.
 A highly varied panel structure is often used in action scenes to show things being more chaotic.

 - **Borderless panels can be used as emphasis or to create a feeling of timelessness.**